-- ½ tsp salt
+- 1/2 tsp salt

-- ¾ c peanut butter (use crunchy.
+- 3/4 cups peanut butter (use crunchy.
 Just do it.)

 - Melt butter in a medium saucepan.
 Stir in cocoa, milk, and sugar.
 Stir to melt ingredients together.
-Bring to a boil that spans the whole surface of the mixture (rather than just the edges).
-Remove from heat.

 - Stir in vanilla, salt, peanut butter, and oatmeal until well mixed.
 Stir until mixture has thickened a bit.
-Scoop heaping spoonfuls onto wax paper and allow to cool.

 - Makes about 2 dozen